Arts-Integrated Research Examples

 The University of Florida Center for the Arts in Medicine is committed to advancing research, education, and practice in arts in health, building on a broad array of histories and practices at the intersections of the arts, culture and health.
 The Center’s Interdisciplinary Research Lab encourages creativity in interdisciplinary research among students, research associates, and faculty from the arts, health sciences and other disciplines.

 Collaborative Arts Research Initiative (CARI), University of Alabama

 The Collaborative Arts Research Initiative (CARI) at the University of Alabama is an interdisciplinary, arts-focused research engine.
 By facilitating collaborations across disciplines, CARI maximizes the impact of faculty arts research, while enriching the University, local, and regional communities.

-Ideas for Creative Exploration (ICE) at the University of Georgia is a catalyst for innovative, interdisciplinary creative projects, advanced research and critical discourse in the arts, and for creative applications of technologies, concepts, and practices found across disciplines.
+The UGA Arts Collaborative at the University of Georgia is a catalyst for innovative, interdisciplinary creative projects, advanced research and critical discourse in the arts, and for creative applications of technologies, concepts, and practices found across disciplines.

 Institute for Creativity Arts, and Technology (ICAT), Virginia Tech